Posted by Benjamin Zappin, LAc on Nov 12th 2021

 Ginger (Zingiber officinale) is a versatile herb in TCM.
 It's used fresh (sheng jiang) and dry (gan jiang) for regulating digestion, “releasing the exterior” (i.e., producing a sweat), warming the lungs, and loosening mucus.
 Fresh ginger can rapidly aid in digestion or warm the body to fight illness, while dry ginger warms the middle and dispels internal accumulations of cold that can manifest as insufficient digestive function, loose stool, and abdominal discomfort that is lessened by warmth.

 Fresh ginger harmonizes the function of other herbs in a TCM formula.
 It is often incorporated to detoxify the potent and somewhat harsh herbs that may be wielded by an expert TCM herbalist.
 For these functions, it is most often paired with jujube dates (da zao) and licorice, prepared with or without honey (gao cao or zhi gan cao).
 This combination helps to protect the digestion and reduce irritation of the gastrointestinal tract that can be caused by bitter or acrid therapeutic herbs.
-Ginger simultaneously warms interior cold and harmonizes the acrid Blood- and qi- moving herbs in our Full Moon Tincture for premenstrual symptoms.
+Ginger simultaneously warms interior cold and harmonizes the acrid Blood- and qi- moving herbs in our Easy Moon Tincture for premenstrual symptoms.
 In combination with licorice, atractylodes, and poria, ginger also helps optimize digestion and nourish the Blood in our mood-elevating Elation Tincture.

 TCM Formulas for Digestion